namhyung/uftrace/doc/uftrace-tui.md

 \--no-sched
 :   Do not show schedule events.

 \--match=*TYPE*
 :   Use pattern match using TYPE.
 Possible types are `regex` and `glob`.
     Default is `regex`.

+\--with-syms=*DIR*
+:   Read symbol data from the .sym files in *DIR* directory instead of the
+    binary.
+This can be useful to deal with stripped binaries.
+The file name of the main binary should be the same when saved and used.

 COMMON ANALYSIS OPTIONS